Offical website of bestselling author

 Outside of work, Emma is a keen angler and held a Cornish record for over 10 years until her crown was toppled.
 She is yet to get over it but tries to keep calm by practicing yoga and is a reformer Pilates devotee.

 Also, a keen linguist, Emma is attempting to learn Greek to maintain her love affair with the country where she has set her sweeping and evocative bestselling debut novel One Last Letter from Greece published by Harper Collins, Avon in 2022.
 Her second novel, The House in the Olive Grove was published in May 2023.
-The Island Love Song will be published on June 6th 2024.
+The Island Love Song was published on June 6th 2024.
+Under the Lemon Tree is released on May 8th 2025

 She is yet to achieve a level of language proficiency outside of tavernas and bakeries.